unexpectedpanda/retool/readme.md

 # Retool
-Strips [Redump](http://redump.org/) dats to only include English titles from all regions, with no dupes.
+Strips [Redump](http://redump.org/) dats to only include English titles from all regions, and attempts to remove dupes.
 US titles are preferenced.
 This is not an official Redump project.

 ## Installation
 If you don't know Python or don't want to deal with code, download the